 The Canadian Wildlife Service has a Piping Plover program in eastern Canada working with partner organizations in all four Atlantic provincial governments, non-profit organizations and academic institutions.
 Annual monitoring typically begins in late April and early May shortly after when the birds first return to breeding grounds.
 Various productivity measures are recorded, for example nest initiation, nest outcome, number of eggs, number of chicks, fledging date, and number of chicks fledged in addition to others.
 Monitors are asked to disturb Piping Plover as little as possible, but they do have to approach nests in order to count eggs.
 It is at this time that coordinates should be recorded, typically using commercial grade GPS receivers (>=3 metres horizontal accuracy).
 Species information is collected according to established protocols (Environment Canada, 2011) and stored in the Atlantic Canada Piping Plover Database, which has records dating back to 1982.
 Piping Plover nest records from 2009 and 2011 were used to model Piping Plover response to changing habitat conditions.
 Nest records from 2009 and 2011 within the Acadian Peninsula study area (the area of overlap between the two time periods) are compared in Table 5 and Figure 12.
 A map of the 57 georeferenced nests throughout the 2011 study area, Miscou Island to the Bouctouche Dune, is provided as Figure 13.

-Chapter 2) Habitat Landcover Classification
+Chapter 2) Landcover Classification

 Prior to modeling Piping Plover response to weather-mediated habitat change, desktop analysis were conducted using remote sensing and spatial analysis and is discussed in this chapter.